happypeter/githome/wiki.md

 ## Bathroom

-- 大白智净 smart toliet
-  - the faucet has it's built-in filter, so clean it from time to time
-  - don't connect the toliet inlet with hot solar device pipe in any way, cause you may injury your ass
 - toliet needs to stay in it's own room
   - not together with anything, not shower, not washing machine
   - needs a powerful sparyer for its own